37 Facts About Muhammad Abduh

 Muhammad Abduh would explain the philosophical and esoteric Sufi traditions of Islam in his treatise Risalat al-Waridat fi Sirr al-Tajalliyyat which articulated the philosophical and mystical teachings of his master, Jamal al-Din al-Afghani, incorporating the spiritual ideas of medieval Sufi saints and philosophers such as Ibn Arabi and Ibn Sina.

-Muhammad Abduh replied that it was for a "political and social purpose".
+Muhammad Abduh replied that they participated in the organisation to accomplish a "political and social purpose".